ccinkosky/CinkoMVC/README.md

 ## To Do
  * Add a few more comments to the React Components
- * Update the splash page component to include a button that links to the github repo
- * Update the splash page component to include links to clone or download
  * Add logo
  * Add loading screen
  * Add better error handling
- * Figure out linking hash links to a page's internal content
+ * Figure out linking hash links to a page's internal content while still utilizing the hash router from React Router.

 ## Additional Resources
  * [React Guide](https://reactjs.org/docs/hello-world.html)